Calculate hours between two times

 1. Condition logic with IF: IF(end > start, …) checks if the end is greater than the start.

-2. If True, when the end is greater than the start, the formula uses end—start to find the difference directly.
+2. IF TRUE, when the end is greater than the start, the formula uses end—start to find the difference directly.

-3. If False: When the end is not greater than the start (i.e., the end is less than or equal to the start), the formula calculates the difference by 1 – start + end.
+3. IF FALSE When the end is not greater than the start (i.e., the end is less than or equal to the start), the formula calculates the difference by 1 – start + end.
 This approach can be useful in cases where start and end might represent cyclical values, like times on a 24-hour clock, ensuring that the result is positive or fits the intended cycle.

 MOD function